mjl-/sherpaweb/README.md

 Typically, you'll run a reverse http proxy server in front of sherpa, to do HTTPS and provide gzipped responses.
 At the time of writing, we run the server using Ubuntu's upstart, see etc/init for an example.

+Note to self: don't forget to tag a release.

 # License